 For example, a table named Table1 would have 100 records.

-This table is an index in column A. 3 of 100 records in column A contain Tom value.
-97 of them also include the value of Jerry.
+This table has an index in column A. The value of 3 record is Tom and the value of the other 97 records is Jerry.

 SELECT from Table1 where = 'Tom'